 - Mangopay provide our Cleo wallet services in the UK, which entails processing contact details, financial data, and Know Your Customer data, as required.

-- Dwolla provide our Cleo wallet services in the US, which entails processing contact details, financial data, and Know Your Customer data, as required.
+- Dwolla provides our Cleo wallet services in the US, which entails processing contact details, financial data, and Know Your Customer data as required

-- SynapseFi provide cash advance services, which entails processing contact details, financial data, and Know Your Customer data, as required.
+- SynapseFi provides cash advance services, which entails processing contact details, financial data, and Know Your Customer data, as required

-- Stripe provide card payment services, which entails processing contact details, financial data, and Know Your Customer data, as required.
+- Stripe provides card and general payment services, which entails processing contact details, financial data, and Know your Customer data, as required

 - Intercom Inc. provide Cleo and yourself with online customer support messaging services, using your contact details.